Juanita Coco: Death

-On 2 May 1993, Juanita Coco attended her boyfriend, Scott Tiedgens', 20th birthday party in North Melbourne.
+On 2 May 1993, Juanita Coco attended her boyfriend, Scott Tiedgen's, 20th birthday party in North Melbourne.
 At the end of the evening, she got into a Subaru wagon driven by a female friend of another guest, accompanied by Tiedgen, and his friend, Brad Lacey, 21 years old, and two other friends.

 As the vehicle travelled through Malvern, it ran a red traffic light and was broadsided by another vehicle.
 Sitting in the back seat, Coco and Lacey were killed instantly due to the force of the impact.
 The driver survived with no injuries and Tiedgen survived with serious injuries.
 Coco was 17 when she died.
 A subsequent investigation found that the driver of the Subaru was under the influence of alcohol at the time of the accident; manslaughter charges were later dropped in court.

 Legacy

 Juanita Coco's mother Jenny Coco and her husband Patrick formed The Friends of the Donor Tissue Bank of Victoria, following their daughter's donation of heart valve and corneas.
 Jenny, accompanied by a scientist from the Tissue Bank, gave talks to groups about the personal side of tissue donation and the importance of discussing it with family.
-Since her death, her former high school, St Helena Secondary College, has presented, The Juanita Coco Inspiration Award, to the person(s) who avidly carry on the spirit of Coco in their annual musical production.
+Since her death, her former high school, St Helena Secondary College, has presented The Juanita Coco Inspiration Award, to the person(s) who avidly carry on the spirit of Coco in their annual musical production.
 It is "voted on by the cast and crew" and the criteria include leadership, ability and compassion.